Converting Lbs to Short Tons: A practical guide

 -

-Short Tons (short tons): The short ton, also known as the net ton or US ton, is a unit of mass equal to 2000 pounds.
-It's important to distinguish it from the long ton (2240 lbs) which is used less frequently in modern contexts, primarily in the UK and some Commonwealth countries.
+Short Tons (short tons): The short ton, also known as the net ton or US ton, is a unit of mass equal to 2000 pounds. it helps to distinguish it from the long ton (2240 lbs) which is used less frequently in modern contexts, primarily in the UK and some Commonwealth countries.
 This guide will focus exclusively on the short ton.

 The Conversion Formula: Lbs to Short Tons